-Today Kristina Coluccia shares to us her ebook about biggest mistakes companies make in China.
+Today Kristina Coluccia shares with us her ebook about the biggest mistakes companies make in China.

 Sum up The 10 biggest mistakes companies make in China by Kristina Coluccia

 Another common mistake is to be involved too much or too little in the details.
 It’s quite natural for anyone who has gone through the rigors of launching a business to be somewhat obsessed with the details and to feel compelled to play a hands-on role.
 As your company becomes more established, it is important to spend more time working “on” the business instead of “in” the business.